The Best Way to Top off (or Kick off) a Stay in Bali: Watermark Hotel & Spa

 Watermark’s biggest attraction, in my opinion, is its proximity to the Bali Denpasar airport.
 Just ten minutes away, the hotel offers a free airport shuttle.
 Airport taxis will try to gouge you despite official rates being posted immediately next to the “regulated” taxi booking desk, so being able an organized shuttle to your accommodation will take a big load off your back.

 Based in Jimbaran, the immediately surrounding area doesn’t have a whole lot to offer.
 However, Watermark’s beach club is great (see below!), and it is fairly easy to get to places like Uluwatu and Kuta from there.
 Watermark also offers a free shuttle to the latter.
-While I think a trip to Bali wouldn’t be complete without getting a bit away from the airport area, I’d say that Jimbaran makes a great place to begin or end your trip so you don’t have to trek all the way from the airport to, say, Ubud, upon arrival.
+While I think a trip to Bali wouldn’t be complete without getting a bit away from the airport area (wondering where to stay in Bali when venturing out to other parts of the island?), I’d say that Jimbaran makes a great place to begin or end your trip so you don’t have to trek all the way from the airport to, say, Ubud, upon arrival.

 During my stay at Watermark, I had the opportunity to check out two room types, the Superior Room and the Suite Room.
 Both were absolutely lovely, well-designed, and spacious.
 Remind me to never again take good air conditioning for granted in a place as hot as Bali, and Watermark certainly had that covered.
 The rooms were both complete with a massive TV, a good-sized bathroom, and a variety of toiletries.
 The Suite Room is larger, of course, featuring a balcony and lounge area.
 My favorite additional feature was the filtered water, a big plus in a country without potable water.